- Practice Areas

 In a civil case against Catholic clergy, the suit can request damages for both economic and non-economic costs the victim suffered.
 These include:

-If you or a loved one has suffered sexual abuse in a California Catholic church, Catholic school, or any other place at the hands of Catholic church clergy, The Gomez Law Firm can help.
+If you or a loved one has suffered sexual abuse in a California Catholic church, Catholic school, or any other place at the hands of Catholic church clergy, Gomez Trial Attorneys can help.
 We have offices in San Diego, Solana Beach, Bakersfield, and San Luis Obispo.
 Call us at (619) 237-3490 or email us to speak with one of our compassionate, caring California Catholic sex abuse lawyers.

 No Fees Unless We Recover Money On Your Behalf